eco619/engineering-docs/engineering-principles/engineering-documentation-standard.md

     ↓
 Implementation
     ↓
-Verification
+Integration
     ↓
-Integration
+Implementation Verification
     ↓
-Documentation
+Baseline Testing
     ↓
 Continuous Evolution
 ```

-These terms describe **engineering phases and activities**.
+These terms describe engineering phases and activities.
+Documentation occurs throughout the lifecycle and preserves the engineering knowledge, decisions, results, and evolution produced during each applicable phase.

 They are not interchangeable document-status labels.